mike-sierra/deotp/05_manipulate.md

         $ cat file.txt | mail -s "subject line" your@email.com

+    If you're in an administered work environment, you may be able to run `lpr` to send the text directly to your default printer:

+        $ cat file.txt | lpr

 1. Command chains and redirects tend to flow from left to right, so this alternative file input redirect syntax can be a bit
     confusing: